formix/Formix.Semaphore/README.md

 # Formix.Synchronization
-.NET Standard 2.0 implementation of an awaitable semaphore.
+.NET Standard implementation of an awaitable semaphore.

+# Usage